Is Cork Eco-Friendly?

 The fashion industry is one of the most polluting industries in the world.
 Today, the sector accounts for up to 10% of global carbon dioxide output, more than international flights and shipping combined.

-Deforestation, water overuse, and gas emissions
+Conventional materials: deforestation, water overuse, and gas emissions

-Cotton, polyester and leather are some of the most commonly used materials in producing clothing and accessories.
-Cotton is often touted as a natural and eco-friendly material, yet, it is a water-intensive crop.
-It takes a significant amount of water to produce just one pound of cotton.
-For example, it takes about 9000 litres of water to make one pair of jeans and 2700 litres to make one cotton t-shirt.
-Leather is another material that has significant environmental impact.
-The leather industry is one of the leading causes of pollution in waterways and one of the primary causes of deforestation in South America.
+Leather production contributes to deforestation and is one of the primary causes of deforestation in South America.
 The process of turning animal skin into leather uses a variety of toxic chemicals, including chromium and formaldehyde.
-These chemicals not only pollute the air and water, they also cause long term health issues for the tannery workers who are exposed to them.
+These chemicals not only pollute the air and water, but they also cause long-term health issues for the tannery workers who are exposed to them.

-100% cruelty-free, ethically made and biodegradable
+About Cork: 100% cruelty-free and biodegradable

 How is Cork leather made?